guimendes981/Estagio-Anotacoes-Datacampo/TypeScript/Lessons/lesson.md

 - In the beggining of the function, both type and interface are valid, but if we want to use the interface we have to use 'implements' instead of ':'

+- Use void when a function does not return anything

 #### Enums